Biasing

-In electronics, biasing is the setting of DC (direct current) operating conditions (current and voltage) of an active device in an amplifier.
+In electronics, biasing is the setting of DC (direct current) operating conditions (current and voltage) of an electronic component that processes time-varying signals.
 Many electronic devices, such as diodes, transistors and vacuum tubes, whose function is processing time-varying (AC) signals, also require a steady (DC) current or voltage at their terminals to operate correctly.
 This current or voltage is called bias.
 The AC signal applied to them is superposed on this DC bias current or voltage.

 The operating point of a device, also known as bias point, quiescent point, or Q-point, is the DC voltage or current at a specified terminal of an active device (a transistor or vacuum tube) with no input signal applied.
 A bias circuit is a portion of the device's circuit that supplies this steady current or voltage.

 Overview

 In electronics, 'biasing' usually refers to a fixed DC voltage or current applied to a terminal of an electronic component such as a diode, transistor or vacuum tube in a circuit in which AC signals are also present, in order to establish proper operating conditions for the component.
 For example, a bias voltage is applied to a transistor in an electronic amplifier to allow the transistor to operate in a particular region of its transconductance curve.
 For vacuum tubes, a grid bias voltage is often applied to the grid electrodes for the same reason.

 In magnetic tape recording, the term bias is also used for a high-frequency signal added to the audio signal and applied to the recording head, to improve the quality of the recording on the tape.
 This is called tape bias.